The K\"ahler-Ricci soliton on bounded pseudoconvex domains: Proof of Theorem

-We first claim that the real holomorphic vector field $X$ is unique up to constant in our setting.
-Otherwise, suppose that $X$ and $\tilde{X}$ are two real holomorphic vector fields for $g$ with the same soliton constant such that their dual 1-forms are closed.
-Taking $Y=X-\tilde{X}$, then for any $1\leq i,j \leq n$, the following equations hold:
+Next, we show that the real holomorphic vector field $X$ is unique.
+Otherwise, suppose that $X$ and $\tilde{X}$ are two real holomorphic vector fields for $g$ with the same soliton constant whose dual 1-forms are closed.
+Setting $Y=X-\tilde{X}$, then for any $1\leq i,j \leq n$, we deduce:

-where the first equation follows from $Y$ is real holomorphic, and the second equation follows from the soliton equation of $X$ and $\tilde{X}$, respectively.
-Then applying $g^{k\bar{j}}\nabla_k $ to the second equation, we have
+where the first equation follows from the real holomorphicity of $Y$, and the second equation follows from the soliton equations of $X$ and $\tilde{X}$, respectively.
+Applying $g^{k\bar{j}}\nabla_k $ to the second equation, we have

 which implies $\operatorname{Ric}(Y,Y)=0$.
 Since $\operatorname{Ric}(g)$ is negatively pinched outside a compact subset $K\subset \subset \Omega$, it follows that in $\Omega \setminus K$,